 A lawnmower that won’t start, especially when taken from storage, is almost always due to one problem: bad gas.

 Storing a lawnmower in the fall without adding gasoline stabilizer to the fuel tank can cause the fuel to break down and plug the fuel passages.
-If fixing that problem doesn’t help, there are a few other common maintenance practices to try, as we explain below.
+If fixing that problem doesn’t help, there are a few others that can help fix a lawnmower that won’t start, as we explain here.

 Over time (like the six months your lawnmower sat in your garage over the winter), the lighter hydrocarbons in gas can evaporate.
 This process creates gums and varnish that dirty the carburetor, plug fuel passages and prevent gas from flowing into the combustion chamber.

 The carburetor bowl below formed corrosion and deposits during storage, which can easily plug fuel passages and prevent the engine from starting.

 Ethanol-containing gas can absorb water from the atmosphere, which can lead to phase separation, which occurs when ethanol and gas separate, much like oil and water.
 Ethanol that has absorbed enough moisture and has sat long enough can foul the fuel system and prevent the engine from starting.

 No matter how many times you yank the pull cord and pollute the air with your advanced vocabulary, the lawnmower won’t start if it’s trying to run on bad gas.

 In extreme cases, evaporation of lighter hydrocarbons can change the gasoline’s composition enough to prevent it from igniting.
 The gas may be fueling the engine, but it doesn’t matter if it won’t ignite.

 Bad Gas in Your Lawnmower?
 Here’s How to Fix It